CP499ColoradoCollege/CCSGA-Comments/README.md

 #### Automatic Database Backup Setup

 1. Create a new user who will automatically run the recurring backup command.
-The steps in this section assume use of the username `cronuser` in this step.
+The steps in this section and below assume use of the username `cronuser` in this step.

    ```bash
    sudo useradd cronuser